PetterRein/TDT4140/README.md

 Move java.war to tomcat\webapps
 ```
 ```
-Run script in tomcat\bin catalina.bat or catalina.sh
+Run script in tomcat\bin catalina.bat or catalina.sh with the args start or stop
 ```
 ```
 Run 44.jar
 ```
 You should now have server running and see the login page.
 Available users in sample.db is:
-syking@mail.co with password 123
+syking@mail.co with password 123,
-admin@o.com with password 33
+admin@o.com with password 33,
 lege@mail.co with password 321

 ## Built With